Living with a Spirit

-The cake is the first thing to be blasted, upsetting the birthday girl, though she assumes that her friend is at fault.
+The cake is the first thing to be blasted, though the birthday girl assumes that her friend is at fault.
 Rattling the furniture gets them to realise that something is definitely wrong.
 Before long, chairs and tables are flipped over; people are hit and crushed.
 They attempt to escape, only to discover that the doors and windows won’t budge.
 The hostile makeover continues as lights shatter and decorations crumble.
 At this point, Jodie yells for Aiden to stop, stating that the kids have had enough.

-But have they?
+But have they, really?
 This decision falls to Aiden (or the player who enables him in wreaking havoc).
 It dawns on me that no matter what Jodie thinks, the entity that lives with her is not a slave, but an individual with his own will.

 Despite being invisible, Aiden’s intentions are rarely transparent.
 Sometimes he assists Jodie, other times he disrupts her; sometimes he is there to guide, other times to trick.
 This ambiguity is evident throughout the entire story.
-The one sure thing is that Aiden does what Aiden wants.
+The only sure thing is that Aiden does what Aiden wants.
 He has no other purpose than to be motivated by his own desires.
-And in this scene, it culminates with a burning house.
+This scene ends with a burning house.